halukuy/Insider/README.md

 # Product Carousel
+This project implements a responsive carousel feature that meets specific requirements, such as running only on product pages, storing user preferences in local storage, and offering smooth interactions.
 ## Features

 1. **The code runs only on the product pages and is appended after the element with the `.product-detail` class:**